-Table 3: Summary statistics for R{1t} and R{2t} (t = 1988, ..., 4248) in RSV model with leverage using K = 5, 10 and 15.
+Table 3: Summary statistics for R{1t} and R{2t} $(t = 1988, \ldots, 4248)$ in RSV model with leverage using K = 5, 10 and 15.

-Figure 10: Cumulative computation times (wall time, unit time =1000 seconds) using K = 5, 10 and 15 ($t = 1988, \dots, 4248$) in RSV model.
+Figure 10: Cumulative computation times (wall time, unit time =1000 seconds) using K = 5, 10 and 15 ($t = 1988, \ldots, 4248$) in RSV model.

-Figure 10 shows three cumulative computation times (wall time) for the same period corresponding to K=5,10 and 15.
-The computational time with K=5 is much longer than those with K=10 and K=15, while the difference in the computational times seems to be relatively small for K=10 or 15.
-It indicates that K=10 is a reasonable choice in the RSV model in contrast to K=2 in the linear Gaussian state model in Example 1.
+Figure 10 shows three cumulative computation times (wall time) for the same period corresponding to K = 5,10 and 15.
+The computational time with K = 5 is much longer than those with K = 10 and K = 15, while the difference in the computational times seems to be relatively small for K = 10 or 15.
+It is a bit larger for K = 15 than for K = 10probably because our proposal density may not be able to approximate the target density for the larger block of state variables.
+This indicates that K = 10 is a reasonable choice in the RSV model in contrast to K = 2 in the linear Gaussian state model in Example 1.
 It is expected to reduce the weight degeneracy phenomenon and hence the number of MCMC update steps which is computationally expensive.

-We investigate the estimation accuracy of the proposed sampling algorithm using the posterior distribution function of $\theta = (\mu, \phi, \sigma{\eta}^2, \xi, \sigma{u}^2, \rho)'$ for the first period from January 1, 2000 to December 31, 2007 (t = 1, ..., 1988) and the last period from February 10, 2009 to December 30, 2016 (t = 2261, ..., 4248).
+We investigate the estimation accuracy of the proposed sampling algorithm using the posterior distribution function of $\theta = (\mu, \phi, \sigma{\eta}^2, \xi, \sigma_u^2, \rho)'$ for the first period from January 1,

+2000 to December 31, 2007 (t = 1, ..., 1988) and the last period from February 10, 2009 to December 30, 2016 (t = 2261, ..., 4248).
 First, the MCMC sampling is conducted for these two periods to obtain the accurate estimates of the distribution functions (see Takahashi et al. (2009) for the details of MCMC sampling).
 Then we apply our proposed sampling algorithm with the size of block K = 10, M = 300 and N = 1000 where both θ^n and α^n are updated in MCMC steps by drawing from the full conditional posterior distribution.
 Three cases for the number of iterations are considered in MCMC steps: (1) one iteration as in Section 5.1, (2) 5 iterations and (3) 10 iterations.
 Figure 11 and Figure 12 show the estimation results for the first and the last estimation periods.

-Among three case, the estimates obtained by iterating MCMC algorithm 5 or 10 times in MCMC update steps are close to those obtained by ordinary MCMC sampling algorithm in both Figures.
+Among three cases, the estimates obtained by iterating MCMC algorithm 5 or 10 times in MCMC update steps are close to those obtained by ordinary MCMC sampling algorithm in both Figures.
 If we iterate only once in MCMC update step, the estimation results are found to be inaccurate.
 This is because the MCMC iterations not only diversify the the particles but also correct approximation errors by the particles.
 The estimation errors for the distribution function of μ are most serious, probably because the mixing property of MCMC sampling in the RSV model is poor especially with respect to μ as discussed in the numerical studies of Takahashi et al. (2009).
 Thus these results suggest that MCMC iterations should be implemented a sufficient number of times in MCMC update steps so that the particles can trace the correct posterior distributions.